ibm-cloud-docs/EventStreams/eventstreams025.md

 Follow the instructions in the [README.md ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-nodejs-console-sample){:new_window} file for that project to build and run the sample.

 ------------
-{{site.data.keyword.messagehub}}  provides a REST API to help connect your existing systems to your{{site.data.keyword.messagehub}}  Kafka cluster.
+{{site.data.keyword.messagehub}}  provides a REST API to help connect your existing systems to your {{site.data.keyword.messagehub}} Kafka cluster.
 Using the API, you can integrate Event Streams with any system that supports RESTful APIs.

 The REST producer API is a scalable REST interface for producing messages to {{site.data.keyword.messagehub}}  over a secure HTTP endpoint.
 Send event data to {{site.data.keyword.messagehub}} , utilize Kafka technology to handle data feeds, and take advantage of {{site.data.keyword.messagehub}} features to manage your data.